 NORTHSIDE PRESBYTERIAN CHURCH

-Northside has been a central part of Riverview/North Chattanooga for more than 114 years.
+Northside has been a central part of Riverview/North Chattanooga for 129 years.
 Just as North Chattanooga is diverse politically and socially, Northside is a full spectrum Church.
 We have members to the right and left who love one another.
 All people are welcome.
 Jeans and suits feel comfortable next to one another.
 The Church is for people who live in North Chattanooga as well as throughout the City.

 Northside Learning Center

 Northside Learning Center was founded in the Spring of 1967.
 It has provided care and learning for many children.
 It currently has the highest possible rating by the State of Tennessee.
-It is currently directed by Leslie Morris, who is a lifetime member at Northside Presbyterian.
+It is directed by Leslie Morris, who is a lifetime member at Northside Presbyterian.
 Many of the teachers and staff are also church members.

 Rose Longgley Neighborhood House (now Northside Neighborhood House)